OCA/event/event_registration_multi_qty/README.rst

 #.
 Go to *Events > Events*.
 #.
 Create one event.
 #.
-Go to *Registration tab* and check "Registration Multi Qty" to activate
-   this function.
+Check "Allow multiple attendees per registration" to activate this function.

 Usage
 =====